-- New Feature: INSERT ...
-VALUES, UPDATE, and DELETE - Hive 0.13 Feature: SQL Standard-based Authorization with GRANT and REVOKE - Hive 0.13 Feature: Transactions - Hive 0.13 Feature: Subqueries in WHERE Clauses - Hive 0.13 Feature: Common Table Expressions - Hive 0.13 Feature: Quoted Identifiers - Hive 0.13 Feature: CHAR Data Type Support
+- INSERT ...
+VALUES, UPDATE, and DELETE SQL Statements [29]

+- SQL Standard-based Authorization with GRANT And REVOKE SQL Statements [31]

+- Transactions [32]

+- Subqueries [36]

+- Common Table Expressions [38]

+- Quoted Identifiers in Column Names [39]

+- CHAR Data Type Support [40]

 2.1.
-New Feature: INSERT ...
+INSERT ...
 VALUES, UPDATE, and DELETE SQL Statements

-Apache Hive 0.14 provides new INSERT ...
-VALUES, UPDATE, and DELETE SQL statements.
+INSERT ...
+VALUES, UPDATE, and DELETE SQL statements are supported in Apache Hive 0.14 and later.
 The INSERT ...
-VALUES statement allows users to write data to Apache Hive from values provided in SQL statements.
-The UPDATE and DELETE statements allows users to modify and delete values already written to Hive.
-All three statements support auto-commit, meaning that each statement is a separate transaction that is automatically committed after the SQL statement is executed.
+VALUES statement enable users to write data to Apache Hive from values provided in SQL statements.
+The UPDATE and DELETE statements enable users to modify and delete values already written to Hive.
+All three statements support autocommit, which means that each statement is a separate transaction that is automatically committed after the SQL statement is executed.